 1. Set a routine

 If you don’t already have one, then now’s the time.
-During the day, try to stick to the eat, play, sleep routine so baby doesn’t get used to falling asleep while feeding.
-At night, stick to the bath, book, bed routine.
+During the day, try to stick to the eat, play, sleep routine so your baby doesn’t get used to falling asleep while feeding.
+At night, stick to a bath, book, bed routine.

 2. Introduce sleep associations

 Yes, some experts say that sleep associations are no good, but, you know what else is no good?
-Having to pull out your breasts every forty minute sleep cycle to put baby back to sleep.
+Having to pull out your breasts at the end of every 40-minute sleep cycle to put your baby back to sleep.
 So, sleep associations are okay in my books.

 Some positive sleep associations include a white noise player, a sleeping bag or a comforter like a teddy bear.
 My friend uses a fan.
 She moves the bassinet so that it is underneath the fan, turns it on and her baby watches it until his little eyes shut.